 If you want to ensure that you’ll pass your test on the first attempt, try an online practice test.

 With your South Carolina beginner’s permit in your possession, you are allowed to practice driving, but there are a couple restrictions that you must always adhere to:

-- You may drive from 6 a.m. to 12 a.m. when accompanied by a person 21 years old or older with a minimum of 1 year of licensed driving experience.
+- You may drive between 6 a.m. and midnight if accompanied by a person 21 years old or older with a minimum of 1 year of licensed driving experience.

-- From 12 a.m. to 6 a.m., you may drive if your parent or guardian is seated next to you.
+- From midnight and 6 a.m., you may drive if your parent or guardian is seated next to you.

 - Your supervising driver must always be in the front seat next to you.